Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Experimental Settings

-\subsubsection{Training}
+\subsection{Training}

-The datasets used for training are based on LibriSpeech \cite{panayotov2015librispeech} and internal vendor-collected utterances.
-LibriSpeech is comprised of 281K utterances while the vendor-collected set contains 1916K utterances.
-A room simulator \cite{kim2017mtr} is used to add reverberation and noise to these utterances and to model reception by a 3-microphone triangular array.
-Room configurations with {$T_{60}$} reverberation times ranging from 0ms to 900ms are used.
-Noise is taken from internally collected sets in conditions like cafes, kitchens and cars as well as from the freely available noise sources Getty\footnote{\url{https://www.gettyimages.com/about-music}} and YouTube Audio Library\footnote{\url{https://youtube.com/audiolibrary}}.
-Also, to simulate multi-talker conditions, randomly selected speech from the training sets is used as noise.
-The signal-to-noise (SNR) ratio ranges from {$-10$~dB} to {$30$~dB}.
-Each query is prefaced with six seconds of noise to serve as the noise context.
-Each of the original utterances is used to generate multiple noisy utterances with different noise and room configurations to increase the diversity of the training set.
+For training, $\sim$50k hours of speech are used based on Librispeech \cite{panayotov2015LibriSpeech}, Librivox \cite{kearns2014librivox} and internal vendor-collected utterances.
+There are 281k utterances in Librispeech and 1.9M in the vendor-collected set.
+Librivox is segmented to create utterances that are 3 to 15 seconds long, resulting in a dataset with 18M utterances.
+A room simulator \cite{kim2017mtr} is used to add reverberation and noise to these utterances and to model reception by a 3-microphone triangular array. {$T_{60}$} times range from 0 ms to 900 ms are used while SNR is between {$-10$} and {$30$~dB}.
+Noise is taken from internally collected sets in conditions like cafes, kitchens and cars, freely available noise sources Getty \cite{getty} and YouTube Audio Library \cite{youtube-audio}, and, to simulate multi-talker conditions, randomly selected speech from the training sets.